 The Havanese is unique in many ways.
 For instance, they’re the only breed to originate out of Cuba.
-But despite the unusual origins, these little dogs are friendly, playful and a little comical.
-However, this bubbly personality may have new owners questioning the IQ of the Havanese.
+But despite the unusual origins, these little dogs are friendly, playful and humorous.
+But with their care-free attitude, you may question if they’re smart dogs.

-So, are Havanese dogs smart?
-Havanese dogs are “average intelligent” dogs for both obedience & working IQ.
-In fact, they’re ranked the 79th smartest dog breed according to Stanley Coren.
-While the Havanese may not be the quickest learner, they excel in other areas of dog intelligence.
-These dogs are exceptionally great at learning from past mistakes or experiences.
-Plus, they’re true intelligence comes from their ability to read human emotions.
+The Havanese is an “average intelligent” dog breed for their obedience & working intelligence.
+In fact, they’re ranked the 79th smartest breed according to canine psychologist, Stanley Coren.
+But while the Havanese may not be the fastest learner, they’re smart in other ways.
+Not only are they great at learning from past experiences, but they’re also excellent at reading human emotions.

-To understand just how smart the Havanese is, let’s examine how we measure dog intelligence.
-Furthermore, well look at the real reasons why these dogs are more intelligent than you think, despite their average-ability to learn commands.
+To understand just how smart the Havanese is, we must examine how we measure dog intelligence.
+In addition, we’ll look at the real reasons why these dogs are more intelligent than you think, despite their “average” ability to learn commands.

 How We Measure Havanese Intelligence

 The list of most intelligent dog breeds was developed by canine psychologist, Stanley Coren.
-In his research, Coren established a criteria that basically measured how quickly a dog learns and how well they retain their training.
+During his research, Coren developed a criteria that measured how fast a dog learns and how well they retained the training.
 This is essentially what’s called obedience & working intelligence in dogs.

 Coren’s Dog Intelligence Criteria